subha-86/Cyber_security/README.md

 # Cyber_security NMAP

-Nmap, also known as network map, is potentially used for scanning open ports.
-By scanning open ports we can potentially identify vulnerabilities of any platforms not urls.
-It can use -Ss Syn Scan and -sV for finding the version.
-The devices connected to the same network of the local host are checked for finding open ports.
-TCP transmission Control Protocol is used for reliable communication over a network.
-The open ports found are upnp- Universal plug and play that's usually used for automatic device discovery and communication.
-Such a port is not very reliable due to automatic ports opening and weak authentication.
-The other port found is afs3-fileserver which is used for legacy file sharing where it can become a vulnerability if not secured properly (files can leak sensitive information)
+**Nmap (Network Mapper)** is a powerful tool used for scanning open ports on devices.
+By scanning for open ports, we can potentially identify vulnerabilities on platforms (not specific URLs).
+Nmap supports several scan types, including `-sS` (SYN scan) for stealthy TCP scanning and `-sV` to detect the version of the services running on those ports.

+Devices connected to the same network as the local host can be scanned to check for open ports. **TCP (Transmission Control Protocol)** is used for reliable communication over a network.

+Some commonly found open ports include:

+UPnP (Universal Plug and Play): Typically used for automatic device discovery and communication.
+However, it can be unreliable and pose security risks due to automatic port openings and weak or no authentication.
+afs3-fileserver: A legacy file-sharing service that, if not properly secured, can be a vulnerability.
+It may expose sensitive files and data.